AdobeDocs/audience-manager.fr-FR/help/using/dil/dil-instance-methods.md

 When working with the instance-level [!UICONTROL DIL] APIs:

-* L&#39;accès requiert un nom de partenaire et un identifiant de namespace de noms de conteneur (NSID).
+* L'accès requiert un nom de partenaire et un identifiant de namespace de noms de conteneur (NSID).
 Contactez votre gestionnaire de compte Audience Manager pour obtenir ces informations.
-* Replace any sample *italicized* text in the API documentation with value, ID, or other variable as required by the method you&#39;re working with.
+* Replace any sample *italicized* text in the API documentation with value, ID, or other variable as required by the method you're working with.

 <!--